yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 Types of decision trees are based on the type of target variable we have.
 It can be of two types:

-- Categorical Variable Decision Tree: Decision Tree which has a categorical target variable then it called a Categorical variable decision tree.
+-  Classification Tree: Decision Tree which has a categorical target variable then it called a Categorical variable decision tree.
-- Continuous Variable Decision Tree: Decision Tree has a continuous target variable then it is called Continuous Variable Decision Tree.
+-  Regression Tree: Decision Tree has a continuous target variable then it is called Continuous Variable Decision Tree.

 ## 1.2 Important Terminology related to Decision Trees